+ REGULATORY · HDB WARRANTY

 - Electrical workmanship: DLP only.

 If any of these surface after DLP closes, rectification is at your cost.
-Which is the strongest argument for thorough inspection during the 30-day submission window: anything you miss in DLP is permanently yours.
+Which is the strongest argument for thorough inspection early in the DLP, ideally within the first month and before renovation begins: anything you miss in DLP is permanently yours.

 How Assure 3 compares to private condo warranty